NSAPH-Data-Platform/dorieh/doc/SampleQuery.md

 ## Executing the query

-We will use the following sample Python program to execute a query (with public data) on the NSAPH database:
+We will use the following sample Python program to execute a query (with public data) on a Dorieh database:
 [query.py](members/sample_query)

 Copy the file into your local directory and execute it: